’90 Day Fiance’ Season 5 Recap: Molly Goes Wedding Dress Shopping, Azan Takes Nicole To The Gym

 Molly & Luis

 Luis is still trying to win the approval of Molly’s two daughters, which is proving to be more difficult than he expected.
-Because he’s only 26 years old, Luis doesn’t seem to know how to act fatherly towards his future stepdaughters.
+Because he’s only 26-years-old, Luis doesn’t seem to know how to act fatherly towards his future stepdaughters.

 Meanwhile, while getting their nails done, Molly has a heart-to-heart talk with her teenaged daughter Olivia.
 The two talk about how Luis is affecting their lives.
-Olivia bursts in tears as she tells Molly that she feels like Luis, who she still considers as a stranger from a foreign country, is breaking up their family.
+Olivia bursts into tears as she tells Molly that she feels like Luis, who she still considers as a stranger from a foreign country, is breaking up their family.
 Molly asks her daughter to let her get this shot at happiness.

 “This is not a negative thing.
 This is love,” Molly tells Olivia.